Tuesday, June 30, 2015

 “Maybe I’ll build an igloo and sit in it,” Scarlett said.
 “It would be better than listening to everyone argue and fight on Christmas Day!”

-“Why can’t Christmas just be fun?” she said, as she plopped herself on the cold winter ground.
-She laid down, moved her arms and legs back and forth, and made an angel in the snow.
+“Why can’t Christmas just be fun?” she said.
+She flopped onto the ground, moving her arms and legs to make an angel in the snow.

 Up to her ears in snow, Scarlett peered at Nathan and her mother standing by the window inside the warm house.
 Nathan stuck out his tongue at Scarlett and made an ugly face that no one would want to see.
 Scarlett closed her eyes and refused to look at his mean expression.